Editor’s Note: This post was originally published on February 5, 2018.

 The Holy Spirit conferred graces to help me withstand and eliminate my slothful nature through the simplicity of a paper football game.
 Triangular paper footballs are becoming common in our home.
 I recently renewed interest in the classic middle school table-top game.
-Football is my favorite sport to watch and with the Green Bay Packers out of the NFL playoffs for the first time since 2009 I felt left wanting more football to help keep the stresses of life at bay during the icy winter months.
+Football is my favorite sport to watch.
+And I always enjoy football to help keep the stresses of life at bay during the icy winter months.

 Having to stay home [YET AGAIN—at this rate I may be burned completely out of my PTO before spring 🙁 ) with my children because of low-grade fevers, unbeknownst to me a fantastic, yet simple encounter with love.
 After dishing out a bowl of cereal for my daughter, I sat at the kitchen table with her.
 Reaching into my pocket, I pulled out the paper football and flicked the triangular toy across the table.
 This simple gesture turned into several minutes of laughter and great fun!

 St. Mother Teresa speaks of joy in this way, “Joy is prayer; joy is strength: joy is love; joy is a net of love by which you can catch souls.”
-While I cannot guarantee my daughter will remember this simple and joyful experience of playing football paper—although I certainly hope she will learn to cherish this time—I am confident that the working of the Holy Spirit through the means of playtime with my daughter will stay with me forever.
+I’m not sure if my daughter will remember this simple and joyful experience of playing football paper.
+I’m confident this memory will stay with me forever.
 Both the Holy Spirit and my daughter taught me that play and prayer do not have to be mutually exclusive, instead God intends to use all types of interactions to draw us closer knowledge and love of Him.